visgl/deck.gl/docs/upgrade-guide.md

 `Deck`'s default `onError` callback is changed to `console.error`.
 Explicitly setting `onError` to `null` now silently ignores all errors, instead of logging them to console.

+### loaders.gl v3.0

+deck.gl now depends on `@loaders.gl/core@^3.0.0`.
+It is strongly recommended that you upgrade all loaders.gl dependencies to v3 as v2.x loaders are not tested with the v3.0 core.
+Visit loaders.gl's [upgrade guide](https://loaders.gl/docs/upgrade-guide) for instructions on each loader module.

 ## Upgrading from deck.gl v8.3 to v8.4